 top of page

-A Morning in Oviedo
+The Scene in Oviedo

 Man in black boots sits on green bench, smoking a cigarette.
 Woman in striped sweater walks by.
 Autumn trees and yellow arch in background.